dseguy/changedBehavior/behavior/callToTraitProperty.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Accessing static trait property t::$P is deprecated, it should only be accessed on a class using the trait in /codes/callToTraitProperty.php on line 8
+   PHP Deprecated:  Accessing static trait property t::$P is deprecated, it should only be accessed on a class using the trait

-   Deprecated: Accessing static trait property t::$P is deprecated, it should only be accessed on a class using the trait in /codes/callToTraitProperty.php on line 8
+   Deprecated: Accessing static trait property t::$P is deprecated, it should only be accessed on a class using the trait 1
-   1